 Your best option for longevity and a manageable electric bill is LED lights.
+Shopping for garage lights isn't a task many want to spend a lot of time on so hopefully this guide will help you out.

 I've put together a review of some of the top-selling light-emitting diodes (LED) lighting kits so you can make the best decision for your garage and your budget.
 Here are my picks for the best LED garage lights.